knightr1d3r007/Sneaky_devil-wireless_attack-gadget/README.md

 -Support for extension of the storage capacity with extroot (adding a USB flashdrive).

--Driver support for additional USB wireless cards adapters (based on chipset ar9271
+-Driver support for additional USB wireless cards adapters (based on chipset ar9271,

-y

 In order to bring life to this little project, a bit a basic soldering skills are required to upgrade the current eeprom SPI (flash chip) on the "A5-v11_3G_mini_router".
 Currently in 2023, this device can be obtained from ebay or aliexpress for around $8.